Exokem/MPP/README.md

     + It is now possible to grow large oak trees (using bone meal only) which are similar in appearance to dark oak trees
 3. Mobs
     + The Elder Guardian mining fatigue effect is much less severe: Level `III -> II` and Duration `5:00 -> 1:30`
+    + The Shulker levitation effect is much less severe: Duration `0:10 -> 0:03`

 ## Incompatibilities